lucaslucena-la/lucaslucena-la/README.md

 🎓 Computer Science Student @UFMT
-💡 Fullstack Developer passionate about building impactful applications 🚀 Experience in web and mobile projects, startup leadership, and team collaboration
+💡 Software Engineer passionate about building impactful applications 🚀 Experience in web and mobile projects, startup leadership, and team collaboration
-💼 Open to collaborations, internships, and exciting challenges

 ## 🌐 Connect with me